Build Your Prepper Library Now The 13 Best Prepper Books

-13 Best Prepper Books to Get Your Library Started (in no particular order!)
+13 Best Survival Books To Get Your Prepper Library Started

-1) The Survival Medicine Handbook By Josepth Alton and Amy Alton (link)
+The Survival Medicine Handbook By Joseph Alton and Amy Alton

 In contrast to the other medical handbooks on our library list, this reference is written specifically for Preppers and describes how you can deal with medical emergencies when there is no hospital system and no professional help coming.
 The book details medical supplies you’ll want to include in your emergency kit and covers what to do for everything from lice to radiation sickness to massive traumatic injuries.
 A must have for Preppers!

-2) The Pill Book 15th Edition by Harold Silverman (link)
+The Pill Book 15th Edition by Harold Silverman

 You may know what the pills in your house are and even have the prescription information for them, but what about unidentified pills you find in the aftermath of a disaster?
 This handy reference helps you identify pills and provides essential information about what they are typically prescribed for and the typical dosage, as well as information about potential side effects and interactions with other drugs.
 Critical for anyone with prescriptions.